0m0kenny/oak/bin/bash/README_bash.md

 10) **filter.sh**: is a script that filters the merged vcf files using PLINK.
 You can add more parameters as needed.

-11) **wcfst_matrix.sh**: is a script that calculates fst scores via vcftools for between population diversity.
+11) **wcfst_matrix.sh**: is a script that calculates fst scores via vcftools (Weir and Cockernam Method) for between population diversity.

+12) **extract_fst.sh**: is a script that extracts the mean and weighted fst scores from the slurm logs or the fstlogs if fst calculated locally.

 12) **recalc_meanfst.sh**: is a script that recalculates the mean FST score, after replacing negative values with 0.